TargetProcess/taucharts-docs/advanced/encoding.md

 ```

 ##Size
-Size encoding currently applies only point element.
+Size encoding currently applies to point element only.
 Point diameter depends on the min and max value in a *size* dimension.

 ```javascript
 var spec = {